mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 For this post, we're going to build a very simple model and extract insights from it in order to simulate specific scenarios.
 Linear models are able to handle very noisy observations with some abiity and are in the end more resilient — as oppposed to high variance models, they don't get lost in the weeds, focusing on irrelevant details.
-Using Bayesian regression models, we have additional strengths in our model: the ability to inject domain knowledge in a model -> instrumental when observations alone may not be sufficient to determine the driving factors in our outcomes; and we can quantitfy the uncertainty associated with our predictions in a principled way.
-It comes directly from the posterior distributions, straight from the working principle of the algorithm; one additional advantage is the fact that the end result of a bayesian model are probability distributions, and this means that we can communicate probabilities to domain experts instead of p-values, confidence intervals, ... and other statistical constructs which are more sophisticated concepts.
+Using Bayesian regression models, we have additional strengths in our model: the ability to inject domain knowledge in a model is fundamental when observations alone may not be sufficient to determine the driving factors in our outcomes; we can quantitfy the uncertainty associated with our predictions in a principled way.
+It comes directly from the posterior distributions, straight from the working principle of the algorithm; one additional advantage is the fact that the end result of a bayesian model are probability distributions, which means that we can communicate probabilities to domain experts instead of p-values, confidence intervals, ... or other sophisticated statistical constructs.
 If we want to estimate the outcome of simulated scenarios, this is very valuable.

 ---